Download PDF

 Production and essential IT-supported processes

 In the production areas of the various sites, continuous maintenance as well as fire protection and preventive measures significantly minimize the risk of suboptimal performance of the production facilities.
-Special insurance policies have been taken out against damage caused by the elements and the possible resulting business interruptions, although the associated risks cannot be precisely quantified.
-The Group sees opportunities in the ongoing improvement of production processes and in additional investments in advanced technologies in order to continuously increase the efficiency of production plants worldwide.
-The increasing networking of international production facilities and strict quality management contribute to the ongoing optimization of production quality across the entire Group.
+Special insurance policies have been taken out against damage caused by natural disasters and the possible resulting business interruptions, although the associated risks cannot be precisely quantified.
+The Group sees opportunities in the ongoing improvement of production processes and in additional investments in advanced technologies in order to continuously increase the efficiency of production facilities worldwide.
+The increasing networking of international production facilities and strict quality management help to continuously optimize production quality across the entire Group.

 The operational and production processes as well as the internal and external communication of Uzin Utz are increasingly dependent on information technology.
 Significant impairments or even the failure of global and regional IT systems could lead to data losses and disruptions in operating and production processes.
 Targeted technical, structural and organizational measures are taken to minimize the risk of a failure of critical IT systems.